dmorse/pscf/doc/user-man/compile-make.rst

         > make install

-   * Modify the PATH and PYTHONPATH environment variables, if needed, by following the instructions given for compiling using cmake, in the subsection :ref:`install-compile-cmake-paths-sub`.
+   * Follow the directions given in the subsection of the previous page entitled :ref:`install-compile-cmake-paths-sub` in order to modify environment variables that define search paths.

 Some of these steps are discussed in more detail below.